Albert, Texas: Early history

 On December 15, 1847, a petition was submitted to create Gillespie County.
-In 1848, the legislature formed Gillespie County from Bexar and Travis counties.
-While the signers were overwhelmingly German immigrants, names also on the petition were Castillo, Pena, Munos, and a handful of non-German-Anglo names.
+In 1848, the legislature formed Gillespie County from Bexar and Travis Counties.
+While the signers were overwhelmingly German immigrants, names also on the petition were Castillo, Pena, and Munos, and a handful of non-German Anglo names.

 The first white settlers were George Cauley, Ben White, Sr., and a man named Jacobs.
 Around 1877, blacksmith Fritz Wilke, George Maenius, and John Petri moved from Fredericksburg seeking pasture for their cattle.
 Wilke bought land from a man named Elmeier, who was robbed and murdered years later.

 The Martinsburg post office operated from 1877 to 1886.
 In 1892, Martinsburg got a new post office and a new name, after Albert Luckenbach sold his store in Luckenbach; he arrived to register a new post office in town, under the name Albert.

 A school was established in 1891; in 1897, postmaster Otto Schumann opened the town's first store.
-In 1900 a new school building was erected; 36th President of the United States Lyndon Baines Johnson was briefly enrolled there as a boy.
+In 1900, a new school building was erected; 36th President of the United States Lyndon Baines Johnson was briefly enrolled there as a boy.
 A local Lutheran mission, the Lutheran Church of Stonewall, was established in 1902 which Johnson attended.

-Albert, originally known as Martinsburg, was founded in the late 1870s by settlers from Fredericksburg, TX.
-The town was renamed May 24, 1892 when Wilhelmina Sophie “Minnie” Luckenbach opened a post office that she named for her husband, Carl Albert Luckenbach.